The Working Time Directive

 Note – Please note that your required 45 minute break to comply with driver’s hour’s law can be used as the same break to satisfy the WTD rules.

 In this first example the driver has spent 2 hours driving followed by 4 hours of working in the warehouse.
-At this point because they have reached the 6 hour threshold they must take a 30 minute break before they work another minute.
+At this point because they have reached the 6 hour threshold they choose to take a 30 minute break before they continue working as they know that another break will not be possible in the next 3 hours.
 They are then able to work for another 3 hours before they reach the 9 hour threshold and need to take a 15 minute break before continuing to work.
 They could also have taken the second 15 minute break on the end of the previous break and then worked straight through.

 Here is another example where the driver has worked in the yard for 2 hours and then driven for 4 hours.
 At this point the driver has taken a 30 minute break to comply with the working time directive.
 The driver then continued to drive and because of the driver hours rules had to stop for another break of 30 minutes before continuing to drive for another 2 hours and working in the yard for another hour.
 Although this example is still correct and the rules have not been broken it is not the most efficient, as the driver still had more driving to do it would have been best to take the 45 minutes required to comply with the drivers hours rules instead of the first 30 minute break.